slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ### On allies

 <!--
+-- x\@aimeeterese] * Women don’t have allies, that’s the category error at the heart of this.
+Women evolved to compete as individuals against other women (for the best mates & for resources for our children) , whereas men compete in groups, against men from other tribes.Their groups contain a hierarchy, they’re cognisant of their rank within it, keenly aware of varying levels of capability of different members of their team, willing and able to mentor less experienced peers/subordinates, always cooperating and collaborating in an orderly fashion.Women literally did not evolve any such skill set, because we don’t have any use for other women in the major endeavours we undertake.
+Instead we pretend everyone is equal, and that we don’t compete, then we  ruthlessly compete in a surreptitious not overt fashion, this is what we do best, that way we minimise exposure to open violence  & risk of retaliation.
+-- x\@unmodernmanbot] * People don’t betray you out of malice, they betray you out of self-preservation.
+When survival collides with loyalty, loyalty dies first.
+Understand this and you’ll stop being shocked by human behavior.

-- Your biggest supporters will be strangers, and your biggest critics will be people you know.
++ Your biggest supporters will be strangers, and your biggest critics will be people you know.
-- if you find someone smarter than you, don’t compete.
++ if you find someone smarter than you, don’t compete.
 Work together.
-- Buy from your community.
++ Buy from your community.
 Sell to outsiders.
 -->

 > *"Competition is the law of the jungle, but cooperation is the law of the civilization."
 -- Peter Kropotkin [1842]*

-The human strenght is the ability to cooperate.
+The human strength is the ability to cooperate.
 But careful, a follower is not always a fan.

 > *"United we are rock, divided we are sand." (...)
 "Hungry dogs are never loyal." (...)